everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ![all-logs](assets/all.png)

-We can see WASI logs from each of our components, labeled by category as `guest:rust:add`, `guest:javascript:subtract`, `guest:python:multiply`, and `guest:rust:divide`.
+We can see WASI logs from each component, labeled by category as `guest:rust:add`, `guest:javascript:subtract`, `guest:python:multiply`, and `guest:rust:divide`.

 Lastly, [a workflow][div-by-zero-workflow] that attempts division by zero to check our error reporting.